Bimbum1337/ISRO-R-DEVKIT/README.md

 ## Build

 Due to binary compatibilty, the recommended build environment is Visual C++ 8.0 aka Visual Studio 2005.
 Other environments can work, but are not recommended nor supported.
 The project itself comes with project files for Visual Studio 2010.
+Always make sure to compile on a `Release`-configuration.
+Other configurations don't work.

 ### Requirements